techstop/techstop/content/post/2018-04-19-backup-and-debloat-android-no-root.markdown

 ---
 author: Antonio
 date: 2018-04-19 23:49:56+00:00
+lastmod: 2019-09-19
 draft: false
 title: Backup and Debloat Android No Root
 type: post
 url: /backup-and-debloat-android-no-root/
+description: "Backup and debloat Android without the need to root your device.
+If you don't want to, or there's no root for your device, then just use this tool to backup and debloat without root."
 categories:
 - Android
 - Linux